Frequently Asked Questions

 What should you expect?

-After our initial contact via telephone or email, the next step is to go to the “info & forms” page and complete the “informed consent” paperwork online prior to the first session.
+After our initial contact via telephone or email, the next step is to go to the “paperwork” page and complete the “informed consent” paperwork online prior to the first session.
 Once you’ve done that, you don’t need to arrive early to your first session.

 When you reach the office, have a seat in the waiting room.
 We’ll be out to meet you when your session is scheduled to start.
 The first session typically consists primarily of you telling your (and your partner/family members, if applicable) story of why you’re seeking counseling.
 Your clinician will ask several questions throughout the first session to help get a picture of your situation, but at first he or she will mostly be listening to you.
 Think of it like your first visit to a medical doctor or a mechanic – they’re mostly listening to what you’re saying is wrong so they can help.